 The ESI has been financed by the regional component of the Sustainable Sanitation in East Asia (SUSEA) program, which is funded by the Swedish International Development Agency (SIDA).
-The Philippines study received co-funding from the USAID Environmental Cooperation-Asia (ECO-Asia) program.
+The Philippines study received co-funding from the United States Agency for International Development (USAID) Environmental Cooperation-Asia (ECO-Asia) program.
 WSP and the report authors are grateful to the funding agencies for supporting this study.